Almighty Jay

-Jay Gerard Bradley (born August 6, 1998), known professionally as Almighty Jay (formerly YBN Almighty Jay), is an American rapper.
+Jay Gerard Bradley (born August 6, 1998), known professionally as Almighty Jay or jay! (formerly YBN Almighty Jay), is an American rapper.
 He was part of the YBN collective before their disbandment in August 2020.
 He is best known for singles such as "Chopsticks", "Bread Winners", and "No Hook".

 Career

 Bradley started gaining traction after he released the singles "Chopsticks" and "No Hook", the latter of which featured fellow rapper and friend YBN Nahmir.
 Both tracks earned millions of views on YouTube.

+In February 2018, Rich the Kid signed Bradley to his label, Rich Forever Music.
+In March 2018, he and Rich the Kid had a fall out when Rich the Kid released a song called Back Quick without Bradley's permission.
+In April 2018, he did an interview with DJ Akademiks saying he was never signed with the label.

 Personal life

 Bradley started dating model Blac Chyna in February 2018, but they split in June.

 Bradley dated rapper DreamDoll from March to August 2019.

-Assault in New York City

 In March 2019, Bradley was attacked in New York City, where his money and chains were taken.
 He was also stomped on and stabbed several times.
 He reportedly received over 300 stitches after the incident, and addressed the attack on his track "Let Me Breathe".